nova9/madura_api/README.md

 ]
 ```
 ---
-# If there is no result, translate function will return a suggestion list inside another list like this,
+# If there is no result, translate function will return False

 ## Example 3